Ink. Lollipop Kale with Fried Pig Ears [CLOSED]

 Pork Los Angeles

-Despite persistent rumors, lollipop kale was not the food of choice for Munchkins on “The Wizard of Oz” set.
-Instead, the diminutive vegetable is apparently a hybrid of red kale and Brussels sprouts, and in the hands of Michael Voltaggio and his crew at ink., the leafy varietal with crunchy stalks gets a serious boost.
-He starts by frying the finger-sized vegetables and plating the crisp-leaved results with tangy crème fraiche and a dusting of shichimi togorashi, a popular Japanese seven-spice blend that delivers subtle heat.
+He starts by frying the finger-sized vegetables. ink. garnishes the crisp-leaved results with tangy crème fraiche and shichimi togorashi, a popular Japanese seven-spice blend that delivers subtle heat.
 My server poured kale juice tableside, which lends a deceptively healthy element to the mix.
-And the dish could probably qualify as spa food, if not for the fantastic addition up top: crispy fried pig ears.
-Team ink. cuts their ears razor thin, so when they’re deep fried, the cartilage isn’t especially chewy, more like crunchy chips.
+At this point, the dish could probably qualify as spa food, if not for a fantastic topside addition: crispy fried pig ears.
+Team ink. cuts ears razor thin.
+This way, when they deep fry the ears, cartilage isn’t especially chewy.
+More like crunchy chips.
 United, Lollipop Kale ($14) is a great vegetarian dish with porcine flair.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.